JunyiJ/Fault-Tree-Python/README.md

 * A dictionary storing nodes with their name as the key (Fault_tree_dict)

-  To test the script, in command line type python "Fault_tree_dict.py" "tree.txt" 10000 5
+  To test the script, in command line type python "Fault_tree_dict.py" "xml.txt" 10000 5

 The test cases (input.txt, input1.txt, xml.txt) are in the folder Test_cases.
 Specially, input.txt and input1.txt are inputs for parse.
 xml.txt is already in xml format and can serve as the input for Fault_tree and Fault_tree_dict.